saphanaacademy/s4hcapi/info.md

 ## Description

-This info file contains links to product downloads, help docs, etc. relevant to the S/4HANA Cloud API's video series.
+This info file contains links to product downloads, help docs, etc. relevant to the S/4HANA Cloud API video series.
 Please note that this info file is a work in progress and subject to changes and additions.

 ## Prerequisites